HestHub/nix-config/blog.md

 Updating and testing new features with nix is safe and easy, building a new generation is an atomic operation, so either everything works together, or the generation wont build at all.
 And if something would turn out broken in the newly build generation, swapping back to a working system is as easy as a reboot.

-So in short we could say the main benefits of a nix system is:

-- its declarative
-- config can be backed up
-- config can be deployed to multiple machines
-- possible to rollback changes if anything breaks
-- package updates cant break other packages dependcies
-- different version of the same package can coexist
-- system changes are safe and easy to manage

-Is there a learning curve?
-Absolutely.
-Nix thinks differently about system configuration, and it takes time to adjust to.
-But from everything ive heard from others using nix its worth it, once you get a hang of it, its hard to imagine going back to the old ways.

 ### the future features